Morning Work in Special Education: A System That Builds Independence and Reduces Chaos

 To see how morning work fits in, here’s an example of a classroom schedule:

-Arrival (5 minutes): Students hang up backpacks, turn in homework, and gather materials.
+Arrival (5 minutes): Students hang up backpacks, find their seat.

 This structure not only calms the morning rush but also ensures every student starts the day feeling successful.